futrime/EnderdragonKiller/README.md

-# EdK
+# EnderdragonKiller

-Enderdragon Killer, a Minecraft multi-agent bot to kill the enderdragon powered by LLMs
+A Minecraft multi-agent bot to kill the enderdragon powered by LLMs, EdK for short